The Clear Edge

 Breaking This Sequence Fails:

-If he’d tested stability in Month 16, Everything would have broken because systems didn’t exist yet.
+• If he’d tested stability in Month 16, everything would’ve broken because systems didn’t exist yet.

 Each system is built on the previous.
 The order wasn’t optional.

-Rafael works 20 hours weekly.
+Rafael now works 20 hours a week.
 Sustainable.
 Focused on strategy, not firefighting.

 The transformation from Month 15: